skohub-io/skohub-pages/README.md

 ## Reuse

-If you want to reuse this repo and have your vocabulary automatically pushed und published via GitHub-Pages, follow these steps:
+If you want to reuse this repo and have your vocabulary automatically pushed und published via GitHub-Pages, follow these steps (also explained [in these slides including screenshots](https://pad.gwdg.de/p/2022-11-30-swib22-skos-workshop-slides#/51):

 1. Fork this repo